All Episodes Plain Text Favourite

 But she probably did.

-It was something along the way.
+Seriously, it was something along the lines.

 So she did issue this apology shortly after it happened.